 Net assets (in M)

-* Materials were the top performing sector with a 1.39% gain and Utilities was the worst sector with a 0.06% contribution to return.
+Industrials was the top performing sector with +0.22% and Materials was the worst with -0.94% contribution to return.

 The fund’s performances appearing in this document are the ones by default of the capitalisation class.